 My Noom success story started in early 2021 when I successfully lost 35 pounds.
 I’ve been able to keep it off and it’s now 2023.
 However Noom is constantly making improvements to their program, so I continue to use the app just to see the latest changes and to update this post with the most recent information.
-In addition, I provide an update on my Noom Success Story and keeping the weight off after times has gone by at the end.
+In addition, I provide an update on my Noom Success Story and keep the weight off after time has gone by at the end.
 I hope you find it useful for your weight loss journey!